netscaler/ansible-collection-netscaleradc/README.md

 Use of a python virtualenv during installation is recommended.

+If using a python virtualenv you can install all dependencies by running ```pip install -r requirements.test.txt``` from the project checkout.

 ## Usage

 All modules are intended to be run on the ansible control machine or a jumpserver with access to the Citrix NetScaler appliance.